deufrai/als/content/en/docs/v0.7/userguide/ui/controls/_index.md

 ---
-title: "Main Controls"
+title: "main controls"
-description: "documentation of ALS main controls panel"
+description: "documentation of the main controls panel of ALS"
 author: "ALS Team"
-lastmod: 2024-12-31T14:39:24Z
+lastmod: 2024-12-31T17:15:42Z
-keywords: [ "ALS main controls" ]
+keywords: [ "main controls of ALS" ]
 type: "docs"
+categories: [ "user guide" ]
-tags: [ "GUI", "controls", "stack" ]
+tags: [ "interface", "controls", "stack", "session", "module" ]
 weight: 321
 ---

 # Introduction

-By the end of this chapter, you will have:
+At the end of this chapter, you will have:

-- Understood the organization and function of each section of the `Main controls` panel
+- Understood the organization and function of each section of the `Main Controls` panel
-- Deepened your knowledge of the ALS features controlled by these sections
+- Deepened your knowledge of the features controlled by these sections

----

-# General Presentation

-The `Main Controls` panel is located on the left side of the ALS interface.
-It groups the most used controls and displays into sections.

 <div class="row">
   <div class="col-md-8">

+# Overview

+The `Main Controls` panel is located on the left side of the interface.

+It organizes the most used controls and displays into sections.

 - [**Session**](#session-section)

-  The controls for the current session are found here.
-They allow you to start and stop the session, and also display information about the current stack as well as the session status indicator.
+  Session controls, stack information, and session status

 - [**Stack**](#stack-section)

-  This section allows you to define the alignment and stacking modes for images.
-It also offers a threshold setting for similarity search during alignment.
+  Stacking settings: Alignment, stacking mode, and detection threshold

 - [**Image Server**](#server-section)

-  Allows you to start and stop the image server and displays information about the server when it is active.
+  Image server controls and status

 - [**Image Saver**](#saver-section)

-  Allows you to save the current image on the fly and activate continuous saving.
+  Image saving tools

 - [**Workers**](#workers-section)

-  This section provides information about the usage status of each ALS worker module.
+  Information on the usage status of the main modules

 - [**Issues**](#issues-section)

-  This section is only visible if the `Session Log` is hidden.
-It displays an indicator of new issues.
+  Issues indicator

   </div>
   <div class="col-md-4 d-flex align-items-center justify-content-center">
-    {{< figure src="controls.png" caption="The main controls panel" width="100%" alt="The main controls panel, featuring sections for Session, Stack, Image Server, Image Saver, Workers, and Issues.
-The Session section includes buttons labeled START, PAUSE, and STOP, with indicators for stack size (20) and stack exposure (0:01:20), and a status reading 'running'.
-The Stack section shows options for alignment (mean) and a threshold slider set to 19.
-The Image Server section has START and STOP buttons and displays the status 'running' with the URL http://10.0.2.15:8000.
-The Image Saver section includes a button labeled Save current and a checkbox labeled Save every frame.
-The Workers section provides queue sizes and status indicators for Pre-process, Stack, Process, and Save modules.
-The Issues section displays a red warning icon with the text 'Issues'." >}}
+    {{< figure src="controls.png" caption="The main controls panel" width="100%" alt="The main controls panel of ALS, with several sections: Session controls with START, PAUSE, and STOP buttons, Stack Size 39, Stack Exposure 0:02:36, Status started; Stack settings with Align, mean, and threshold slider at 19; Image server with START and STOP buttons, Status started with URL http://10.0.2.15:8000; Image saver with options Save current image and Save each image; Modules with Queue size and Busy status; Issues with a warning icon and the label Issues." >}}
   </div>

 </div>

 ---

 # Session {#session-section}

-The **session** section of the panel includes 3 areas, from top to bottom:
+The **session** section of the panel includes 3 areas:

 <div class="row">
 <div class="col-md-8">

-## Session Controls
+## Session Controls {#session-controls}

-The accessibility of these buttons depends on the session status.

-- `START` Starts a new session or resumes paused session.
+- <span class="als-ks">R</span> or 🖱️ click `START` to start a new session or resume a paused session.
-- `PAUSE` Pauses the current session.
+- <span class="als-ks">R</span> or 🖱️ click `PAUSE` to pause the current session.
-- `STOP` Stops the current session.
+- <span class="als-ks">X</span> or 🖱️ click `STOP` to stop the current session.

+{{% alert color="info" %}}
-  Stopping a session with at least one image in the stack triggers a confirmation window.
+ℹ️ Stopping a session with at least one sub in the **stack** displays a confirmation prompt.
+{{% /alert %}}

-## Information about the current stack
+## Stack Information

+Below the session controls, you will find information about the **stack**:

-- The total number of images stacked in the current stack.
+- the number of subs currently in the **stack**
-- The total exposure time for the entire session.
+- the cumulative exposure times of the subs in the **stack**.

-_In this example, we have stacked 20 images for a total exposure time of 1m 20s._
+_In this example, we have stacked 39 subs for a total of 2m 36s._

 ## Session Status

-The status of the current session.
-Possible statuses are:
+Finally, the status of the current session.

-- stopped
-- running
-- paused

 _In this example, the session is running._